 16. “It can’t be true, because I would have known about it already!” (or “somebody would have said something by now!”)

 This is a common knee-jerk reaction when people first hear about false doctrine in their midst.
-This is really saying “I already know everything that needs to be known; if I get new and different information that doesn’t correspond to my currently held beliefs, than it must be wrong.
+This is really saying “I already know everything that needs to be known; if I get new and different information that doesn’t correspond to my currently held beliefs, then it must be wrong.
 I refuse to look into anything that might threaten my views.”
+This is sometimes called "confirmation bias."
+Here's a more detailed article on this topic: Confirmation Bias: Why You are Protecting Your False Beliefs.

-He DIDN’T say: “Don’t watch out for wolves in sheep’s clothing, because somebody is already doing that for you; besides, you don’t want to be too critical…”
+Jesus did NOT say: “Don’t watch out for wolves in sheep’s clothing, because somebody is already doing that for you; besides, you don’t want to be too critical… just go with the flow.”

 17. “That discernment guy is just promoting fear, and fear comes from the devil!”
 “He’s got a lot of anger-you can tell he’s not of God!”